-Solid gold jewellery does not tarnish.
-If it is dirty, you can wash your jewels with soap and warm water.
+If your jewellery is dirty, you can wash your jewels with soap and warm water.
 You can also use the polishing cloth to shine your piece if it is looking dull.

 - The polishing cloth you will receive is a special cloth impregnated with an anti-tarnish polishing compound.
 It is suitable for polishing sterling silver (to remove tarnish) as well as gold.